Types of Degrees Mining Engineering Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Mining Engineering.
-About 16.6% of those with this major are international students.
+Students from other countries are interested in Mining Engineering, too.
+About 8.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Mining Engineering Majors Make?

 Bachelor’s Degree Starting Salary

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in mining engineering have a median salary of $67,950 during the early years of their career.
 During this timeframe, most salaries fell between $66,425 (25th percentile) and $69,625 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in mining engineering, it does not mean that they are working in a job related to their degree.